 The MAHA is a one-year joint degree offered in partnership with the Fletcher School of Law and Diplomacy.
 The program offers an academic setting where mid-career professionals increase their range of skills and analytical abilities in the areas of nutrition, food policy, and economic, political and social development as they relate to humanitarian action in complex emergencies.
 Students study current and past humanitarian theories, programs, and policies through interactive courses with field experts.
 For their capstone, students explore a topic related to the humanitarian field in greater depth with the support of an adviser.

-The program is administered by the Feinstein International Center, a leading Tufts research and teaching center dedicated to improving humanitarian action.
+The program is administered by the Feinstein International Center, a leading research and teaching center at Tufts University dedicated to improving humanitarian action.
 The relationship with the center gives students the unique opportunity to work closely with the center’s faculty and researchers.

 Each MAHA student works with two advisers.
 One adviser helps students to tailor the program to meet their individual interests and professional needs, select the most appropriate courses, and ensure that the program requirements are met.
 The second adviser also works closely with the students on their capstone projects.